GUIDE 2024

 Before you dive into each grant’s specifics, create an outline you’ll use for each grant proposal.
 Although each proposal differs, every grant foundation will ask for the following information in the grant proposal:

-• Title Page – The title page should include a brief and direct title, applicant’s institutional affiliation, name and address of the funding agency, project dates, the grant amount, and executive summary (signatures).
+• Title Page – The title page should include a brief and direct title, the applicant’s institutional affiliation, the name and address of the funding agency, project dates, the grant amount, and an executive summary (signatures).

 • Introduction – A short intro that creates the initial project impression by explaining the project ideas.